 On the days when I leave in the morning, usually to spend a few hours in air-conditioned Italian-learning bliss before coming home at midday, I spend the afternoon and evening trying to recover.
 In a hot apartment, trying to cool off from my hot commute, trying to forget the damn air conditioning.
 But when I just never leave the apartment, I boil slowly – almost pleasantly.
 My body temperature rises, nearly unnoticed, with the heat of the day, without trying to fight back.

-The radio said this should be the hottest week of the year.
+The radio said this should be the hottest week of the year in Milan.

-It’s also the unofficial beginning of the annual Great Milanese Exodus.
-Supposedly, (again, radio) 30 percent of Italians take a trip in August.
+It’s also the unofficial beginning of what I call the annual Great Milanese Exodus.
+Supposedly (again, according to a local radio news show) 30% of Italians take a trip in August.
 It’s like the annual Great Chinese Migration (I’m making up these terms) for Spring Festival.
-Although I’m sure the figure is higher than 30 percent here in Milan, because no Italians come here for their August vacations.
+Although I’m sure the figure is higher than 30% here in Milan, because no Italians come here for their August vacations, they just all leave.

 Unlike most of Italy, Milan is neither clinging to the coast of the Mediterranean, resting on the shore of a lake, or perching high in the mountains.
 This time of year more than ever, it’s a place to escape, not a place to take refuge.
 But thousands (probably hundreds of thousands) of Milanese flee to beach towns and mountain villages all over the country this month.
 No one comes to Milan.

 The real Milanese, the ones who were born here, go to their vacation spots.
 Everyone else goes back to wherever they came from – in that way, too, it’s like China’s Spring Festival, when everyone goes home for a long visit with family.
 (It’s hard to find a real Milanese person in Milan at any time of the year.
 Where have they all gone?
 No one knows, but everyone here is from somewhere else.)

 No one is focused on anything.
 You can smell vacation in the air.
 Everyone is talking about it, you overhear it in conversations everywhere you go.
 People are still here, but they won’t be for long.
 They’re all scheming their escapes, which most people booked months ago.

 He was going home to Egypt for a whole month – not an uncommon thing to hear in August.
 If your vacation is 14 days, people say, “Oh, only two weeks?”
 There must be something wrong.